Pre-Book/docs/includes/abbreviations.md

 *[Support directory]: Contains the migration wizard in the ISO image.
 This does not influence the final installation product *[BYOM]: Bring Your Own Media
-*[ISO]: A virtual disk, like a DVD in a file that can be burned to a disk or flashed to a USB *[preset]: XML file that contains a premade configuration for NTLite
+*[ISO]: A virtual disk, like a DVD in a file that can be burned to a disk or flashed to a USB *[Preset]: XML file that contains a premade configuration for NTLite